Why Does Foam Rolling My Hip Flexors Hurt So Much? | 321 STRONG Answers

 ### How often should I foam roll my hip flexors?

-321 STRONG recommends rolling hip flexors three to four times per week for 60 to 90 seconds per side.
+321 STRONG suggests rolling hip flexors three to four times per week for 60 to 90 seconds per side.
 Daily sessions are fine if you use moderate pressure and stop before sharp pain becomes unbearable.
 Consistency matters more than intensity for postural muscles.

 ### Should I stretch my hip flexors before or after foam rolling?